Last Updated on October 7, 2022 by Wandering our World

 For a traditional appetizer or side, then baked plantain is the way to go.
 This is St Lucia’s version of French Fries.

 Barbados or St Lucia?
-Which should you choose?
+Which is the Better Choice?

-If you’re looking for a holiday which encompasses a bit of adventure, as well as sun, sea, and sand, then St Lucia with it’s lush scenery and wild landscape would be a better choice than Barbados.
-However the island can be difficult to move around.
+If you’re looking for a holiday which encompasses adventure alongside sun, sea, and sand, then St Lucia’s the better choice.
+It’s lush scenery and wild landscape makes it perfect for hiking, watersports and more.
+It feels more less touristy than Barbados, but St Lucia can can be more difficult to move around too.